Flora is the plant life occurring in a particular region or time, generally the naturally occurring or indigenous—native plant life.

 Additional biological air filtering by plants was experimentally proven to work in two ways:

-b) The harmful substances in the air get into the soil, i.e. a hydroponics substrate with a high content of activated carbon.
+a) The ribs of the leaves of the plants take up the harmful substances, collect, process and filter them.
+For example, this has been scientifically proven for formaldehyde. b) The harmful substances in the air get into the soil, i.e. a hydroponics substrate with a high content of activated carbon.
 The next step is that either the harmful air substances are directly absorbed by the roots of the plant and are then transported to, processed and respectively deposited, by the plant or, the processing by soil bacteria, for which the harmful substances serve as a source of nourishment.

 The processing rates of plants only work out to approximately 1 percent of the processing rate of bacteria.
 As the detoxifying potential of plants is relatively low, rooms must be richly decorated with plants in order to be effective.